-The Office of the Registrar acts as liaison between the student and the Veterans Administration, the Wisconsin Department of Military Affairs and the Wisconsin Department of Veterans Affairs.
-Any student eligible to receive educational benefits under one of the various federal Veterans Administration programs must, at the beginning of each term for which he or she is registered, complete and/or submit the Marquette Application for Certification of VA Educational Benefits.
+The Office of the Registrar acts as liaison between students and the Veterans Administration, the Wisconsin Department of Military Affairs and the Wisconsin Department of Veterans Affairs.
+Students eligible to receive educational benefits under one of the various federal Veterans Administration programs must, at the beginning of each term for which they are registered, complete and/or submit the Marquette Application for Certification of VA Educational Benefits.
 First time VA benefit applicants or transfer students may need to furnish additional documentation.
 For more information on how to apply for Veterans' educational benefits, visit the Marquette Central Veteran's Benefits website.
 Information or consultation regarding Veterans educational benefits is available at any time during regular Marquette Central office hours.

 The Department of Biomedical Sciences, which includes the disciplines of anatomical sciences, biochemistry, general pathology, microbiology, pharmacology and physiology, is part of Marquette University’s College of Health Sciences.
 Departmental laboratories provide faculty and students with the necessary facilities to conduct basic biomedical research.